Frequently Asked Questions About Blepharoplasty

 5. Will a blepharoplasty get rid of my eye wrinkles?

-A blepharoplasty is not designed to remove the wrinkles at the outer corners of your eyes (crow's feet) or fix sagging brows.
-It is designed to remove the excess skin and herniated fat from the upper and lower lid areas only.
+No. A blepharoplasty is not designed to remove the wrinkles at the outer corners of your eyes (crow's feet) or to fix sagging brows.
 There are other procedures available that can be used to remove wrinkles near the eyes, including laser resurfacing and intense pulsed light treatments.

 Back to Top